 You can also bake this zucchini cake into cupcakes or mini bundt cakes.
 In that case, reduce baking time to around 25 minutes and check for doneness with a toothpick.

 This makes the perfect dessert or a healthy snack for my little one when he gets home from school.
 Or for the adults among us looking for a decadent dessert that has a small halo of goodness to it.

-Vegan Zucchini Cake with Orange Marmalade Glaze
+- Vegan Orange Cake with Orange Marmalade Buttercream

 - 2 cups zucchini, grated (About 2 medium zucchini)

 - 1 cup pulpy orange juice (I toss some oranges into the blender and blitz them)

 - ½ cup extra virgin olive oil

 - ½ cup walnuts (finely chopped)